Last Updated: May 2026 — Hotel prices and transport costs verified from Booking.com + Reddit r/VietnamTravel 2025–2026

 Practical Notes Before You Book

 Noise in the Old Quarter is not evenly distributed.
-Streets like Tạ Hiện (Beer Street) and Mã Mây are louder than streets two blocks away.
+Streets like Tạ Hiện (Beer Street) and Mã Mây are significantly louder than streets two blocks away.
 Ask specifically which street the hotel is on and cross-reference it on Google Maps before booking.
-The difference between a room on Hàng Gai and a room on Tạ Hiện at midnight is significant.
+The difference between a room on Hàng Gai and a room on Tạ Hiện at midnight is significant enough to ruin a trip for a light sleeper.

 West Lake hotel prices cluster around the lake’s eastern shore (more expensive, better views) and the residential streets behind (cheaper, 5-minute walk to the water).
 The view premium is real but optional.